Learn how to assess the value of a salvage car, understand what affects its resale price, and explore your options for selling it.

 Even if you can find insurance cover, it’s often challenging to secure comprehensive collision coverage on these vehicles, and if available, it may come at a higher cost.
 However, obtaining basic liability insurance might be easier.

 Insurers sometimes also require a thorough inspection and detailed repair records before offering coverage.
-The availability of insurance and the specific terms caries significantly among insurance companies, so it's crucial to compare policies and terms from multiple providers.
+The availability of insurance and the specific terms vary significantly among insurance companies, so it’s crucial to compare policies and terms from multiple providers.

 While you certainly won't get as much for your salvage vehicle as one with a clean title, parting it out can be profitable if there's high demand for parts.
 And, if you have a Category X car that is still in good working condition, a direct buyer may be interested.